AtiiaRivera/Coding-Journal/README.md

 9/02/2021 Hacked a caculator, hacked google, and I recreated a login!
 Work hunty!

-09/07/2021 Working on a website!
+9/07/2021 Working on a website!

-09/13/2021 Codiiiiing today!
+9/13/2021 Codiiiiing today!
 Two homework assignment due!

-09/20/20 Made a couple of websites!
+9/20/20 Made a couple of websites!
 Becoming a decent hacker.

 09/20/21 ctrl+shit+n= New branch, ctrl+shit+a= Edit a file, ctrl+p= Publish

+9/29/2021 Okay.
+I've been uploading shit on here, diff websites, and "accomplishments".
+I still feel like I could do better and NO this isn't good enough!
+Well so far it's going okay.
+"Good" actually.
+I'm making a decent grade!
+Still don't know if I've found the language I'm passionate about, I'm getting familiar with all of them though.
+Well Java, CSS, HTML.
+Haven't even attempted Python yet, but this is what I'm doing.
+LOL is anybody even reading this..???
+Anyways.
+It's going so so, I want to continue to learn.
+I am very willing.
+The hardest part this far is not comparing myself to others and their progress.
+I'm actively tring to focus on my own progress.
+Haha mind ya bizness.
+Doesn't matter how cute you are, how well you speak, or what that booty do.
+What that code look like?
+I'm stupid!
+Anyways good day people, I said good day!